Demo: Dynamic Citations¶

 - The CSL styles used in the demo.
 The “JM” styles are from the Juris-M styles repository, and have modular legal style support.
 The remainder are from the official CSL repository, which feeds the Zotero styles distribution site.

 - A set of legal style modules resides here.
-Legal citation support is easily extensible to jurisdictions worldwide via the Juris-M Style Editor (GitHub account required).
+For information on legal style support in CSL-M (multilingual-enhanced CSL) see the Juris-M Style Editor (GitHub account required).

 Here are some notes on things relevant to deployment: